gatoniel/gatoniel.github.io/_posts/2023-09-16-logseq-advanved-query-habit-streak-tracker.md

 The first two lines of the second definition are exactly the same as before.
 This is a common theme for recursicely defined rules.
 But now we introduce the mysterious intermediate day `?px`.
 By the definition of our data scheme (the `backlink` property), we know that `?px` is the direct predecessor of `?p2`.
 Now instead of finding out whether `?p1` and `?p2` are connected, we only need to find out whether `?p1` and `?px` are connected.
 And as the rule definition is recursive, we will find a definite answer sometime.

-There is one subtlety in the last line: given that in the first definition `?date` was associated to `?p2`, in the second definition `?date` is associated to `?px`.
+There is one subtlety in the last line: given that in the first definition `?date` was associated to `?p2`, in the second definition, `?date` is associated to `?px`.
 In other words, by recursive execution, `?date` will always be associated to the date of the day after `?p1`.
 However, for the day `?p1` we never test if the habit was done.
 Hence, `?date` is associated to alle the days the habit was done.
 This suffices if we want to know the start of a positive streak.
 In case of a negative streak, however, we would like to know the day before that streak started as, after all, that is the day the previous positive streak ended.
 That is why we extract different `?date` variables in the two `and` clauses above.

 #### Best practices for efficiency in recursive rules